GeorgeSchiro/GetCert2/README.md

     removed whenever a new retrieved certificate is bound to replace it.

     Note: this switch is ignored when -UseStandAloneMode is False.

+-RenewalDaysBeforeExpiration=30

+    This is the number of days until certificate expiration before automated gets of the next new certificate are attempted.

 -ResetStagingLogs=True